 - Weeks 3 & 4: On the ground: landscapes & cityscapes

 - Weeks 5 & 6: Wisdom, intellect & belief

 - Weeks 7 & 8: Infrastructures of power

 By the end of this course, you will have a solid foundation for your world or setting from which to launch an immersive, captivating novel.

 To get the most out of this workshop, we require a commitment from each participant.
 Everyone enrolled is expected to engage in discussions; your workshop group will rely on you for comments, suggestions, and encouragement.
 Workload requirements:

-- Submit one piece of work each week (~1000 words per week)
+- Submit one piece of work every two weeks (~1000 words)

-- Read weekly submissions and give feedback to 3-6 group members
+- Read bi-weekly submissions and give feedback to 3-6 group members

-- Read a weekly resource article and short story
+- Read bi-weekly resource articles and short stories

 - Apply insights from resources and story discussions to your workshops